alf-tool/alf-doc/doc/blog/2014-12-03-what-would-a-functional-sql-look-like.md

 ## Motivation

-The actual trigger for working on the query syntax above is Chris Granger & Al's [Eve](http://incidentalcomplexity.com/).
-Eve embeds a datalog/relational-like manipulation language.
-When playing with Eve examples a few weeks ago, I was slightly hindered of using the nice syntax without completely understanding its underlying semantics.
+I started working on the syntax above after having played with [Eve](http://incidentalcomplexity.com/), by Chris Granger & al. Eve embeds a datalog/relational-like manipulation language.
+When playing with Eve examples a few weeks ago, I was slightly hindered of using Eve syntax without completely understanding its intended semantics.
 I've therefore tried to make a precise sense of it by myself.
-I ended up with a slightly different proposal, a mix between Eve and [Elixir's pipe operator](http://elixir-lang.org/docs/stable/elixir/Kernel.html#|>/2), à la sauce [Alf](http://www.try-alf.org/blog/2013-10-21-relations-as-first-class-citizen).
-I'm not sure it is even similar to Eve, but is it important?
-The credits are, because the good parts of the syntax above are then borrowed from Eve and Elixir.
+Doing so, I ended up with a slightly different proposal, a mix between Eve and [Elixir's pipe operator](http://elixir-lang.org/docs/stable/elixir/Kernel.html#|>/2), à la sauce [Alf](http://www.try-alf.org/blog/2013-10-21-relations-as-first-class-citizen).
+I'm not sure it is even similar to Eve, but is that important?
+The credits are, because the good parts of the syntax above are thus borrowed from Eve and Elixir.
 The semantics here is mine (see below), yet the relational algebra itself is from C.J.
 Date and Hugh Darwen [**Tutorial D**](http://www.thethirdmanifesto.com/).

 More generally, it's been more than one year since the [introductory post on Alf and relations as first-class citizen](http://www.try-alf.org/blog/2013-10-21-relations-as-first-class-citizen).
 In the past year, I've collected an impressive amount of experience using Alf on different database and software engineering projects, with many successes and only few difficulties.
 To quickly summarize the approach.